thiagomrts/GoFinances/README.md

  - Axios
  - React Hooks

- ## :computer: Projeto
+ ## :computer: Project

-O GoFinances é uma aplicação que disponibiliza a administração de finanças através da importação de arquivos CSV.
+GoFinances is an application that provides financial management by importing CSV files.

-## :thinking: Como contribuir
+## :thinking: How to contribute:

 - Faça um fork desse repositório;
 - Crie uma branch com a sua feature: git checkout -b minha-feature;
 - Faça commit das suas alterações: git commit -m 'feat: Minha nova feature';
 - Faça push para a sua branch: git push origin minha-feature.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After your pull request is merged, you can delete your branch.

 #

-Feito com :hearts: by thiagomrts :wave:
+Done with :hearts: by thiagomrts :wave: